amdonatusprince/verxio-MODE/README.md

 - Significance: Addressing this issue assumes paramount importance due to its direct impact on safeguarding financial confidentiality.
 Preserving the integrity of personal and corporate information from prying eyes is central.
 By introducing a user-centric solution that leverages stealth addresses for anonymous transactions, Verxio Protocol empowers users to regain control over their financial privacy and alleviate the potential pitfalls linked with identity exposure.

 ### ✒ Technical Description
-- Verxio Protocol implements stealth addresses on Polygon zkEVM using a combination of cryptographic techniques to ensure transaction security and user privacy.
+- Verxio Protocol implements stealth addresses on MODE using a combination of cryptographic techniques to ensure transaction security and user privacy.
 Let’s break down the key steps and encryption methods involved:

 - Stealth Addresses Generation:
     The receiver generates a root spending key (receiver private key) and computes a stealth meta-address (receiver public key or receiver’s address) using elliptic curve cryptography.
 This stealth meta-address (receiver’s address) becomes a publicly known identifier for the receiver on the blockchain.